Mark Fisher: Legacy

 Fisher has been posthumously acclaimed as a highly influential thinker and theorist.
 Commenting on Fisher's influence in Tribune, Alex Niven recalled that Fisher's "lucidity, but more than that, his ability to get to the heart of what was wrong with late-capitalist culture and right about the putative alternative...seemed to have cracked some ineffable code".
-In The Irish Times Rob Doyle wrote that "a more interesting British writer has not appeared in this century", while The Guardian described Fisher's k-punk blog posts as "required reading for a generation".
+In The Irish Times Rob Doyle wrote that "a more interesting British writer has not appeared in this century".
+The Guardian described Fisher's k-punk blog posts as "required reading for a generation".

 In the Los Angeles Review of Books, Roger Luckhurst called Fisher "one of Britain's most trenchant, clear-sighted, and sparky cultural commentators...it is a catastrophe that we no longer have Mark Fisher".
-He still has a large influence on contemporary Zer0 Books writers, with him being cited extensively in Guy Mankowski's 'Albion's Secret History: Snapshots of England's Pop Rebels and Outsiders'.
+He still has a large influence on contemporary Zer0 Books writers, with him being cited extensively in Guy Mankowski's Albion's Secret History: Snapshots of England's Pop Rebels and Outsiders.
 After Fisher's suicide, English musician the Caretaker, who had a symbiotic relationship with the writer, released Take Care.
 It's a Desert Out There... in memory of him, with its proceeds being donated to the mental health charity Mind.

+Since 2018, "For k-punk" has been a yearly series of tribute events celebrating Fisher's life and works.
+In 2021, the ICA commissioned a series of films from different artists for the occasion to respond to themes in the volume Postcapitalist Desire (2020), which transcribes Fisher’s final lecture series for his Master of Arts contemporary art theory course at Goldsmiths which is part of the University of London.
+The films have unifying visuals and captions by Sweatmother who was influenced through Fisher's work to use "early internet aesthetics and 1990s cyberpunk, merged with reworked empty promises of advertisements.”